microsoft/unilm/kosmos-2/README.md

 We will release the evaluation code in [here](evaluation/).

 ### 5. Visual question answering
-We evaluate visual question answering task on the test-dev set of VQAv2 under zero-shot setting.
-We report VQA scores obtained from VQAv2 evaluation server.
+We evaluate the visual question-answering task on the test-dev set of VQAv2 under the zero-shot setting.
+We report VQA scores obtained from the VQAv2 evaluation server.

 | Model | Accuracy on VQAv2 |
 | --- | --- |